sliemelela/antiproteine/README.md

 ```

 ### In Action
-An example can be run by calling:
+By calling
 ```bash
     python main.py
 ```

-The file provides an example for the use of the various functions used in this project.
+you are provided with a command line interface.
+The instructions are straight forward.

 ### Structure
 The following list describes the most important maps and file in the project, and where you can find them:

-- /code: contains all the code used for this project
+- **/code**: contains all the code used for this project
-    - /code/algorithms: contains the code for the algorithms
+    - **/code/algorithms**: contains the code for the algorithms
-    - /code/classes: contains the code used for the classes (e.g. that are used in the algorithms)
+    - **/code/classes**: contains the code used for the classes (e.g. that are used in the algorithms)
-    - /code/visualisation: contains the code for visualising the configurations.
+    - **/code/visualisation**: contains the code for visualising the configurations.
-- /data: contains the various datafiles that for example specify the location of the houses and the batteries that are then used in the code.
+- **/data**: contains the various datafiles that for example specify the location of the houses and the batteries that are then used in the code.

 ## Pseudo Code: The three cases
 ### Case 1: Location/amount of both the houses and batteries known